What are clinical trials?

 - current medication

-Such criteria are important for your safety and to ensure that the data and results collected are comparable and can provide answers to the questions asked in the trial.
+Criteria such as these are important for ensuring the safety of research subjects and ensuring that the data and results collected are comparable and suitable for providing answers to the questions addressed by the clinical trial.

-If you are considered for participation in a clinical trial, it is important to think carefully about what this will entail.
-Participating in a clinical trial may require a lot of your time and effort, as trials often involve more controls, tests and samples than normal treatment.
+If you are offered the opportunity to participate in a clinical trial, you need to carefully consider what it would entail.
+A clinical trial may require time and effort, as participation will often involve more check-ups, tests and samples than would be the case in connection with ordinary treatment.

-If you participate in a clinical trial, you may have access to the latest and most advanced treatment before it is publicly available.
-In the case of so-called randomised trials, you will be assigned a treatment type by drawing lots.
-The purpose is normally to compare the experimental treatment with the best available routine treatment, i.e. the treatment you would normally receive if not a participating in the trial.
+Participating in a clinical trial may provide you with access to the latest and most advanced treatment before it becomes available to the rest of the population.
+If you participate in a randomised clinical trial, the treatment you receive will be based on randomly drawn lots.
+The purpose of such clinical trials is usually to compare the experimental treatment with the best available routine treatment, i.e. the treatment you would have been given if you were not participating in the clinical trial.
+Some clinical trials compare new treatment with ineffective drugs, known as placebos.

-You will be closely monitored by the doctor and nurses who are responsible for the trial.
-If the new treatment method does not help you, the results of the trial may still help other patients with the same illness – sometime in the future.
+As a research subject, you will be closely monitored by the responsible doctor and nurse.
+Even if the new treatment method does not help you, the results of the clinical trial could still help other patients with the same disease in the future.

-You will be asked to sign a statement confirming that you have received information about the trial and would like to participate.
-This is not a legal contract and you can withdraw from the trial at any time without providing a reason.
+You will be asked to sign a declaration stating that you have received information about the clinical trial and that you consent to participate as a research subject.
+Your signature does not entail any obligation and you may withdraw from the clinical trial at any time without providing a reason.

-Those responsible for the trial may have to perform additional investigations to clarify whether you fill the criteria for joining the trial.
-If you have any questions, just ask the persons responsible for the trial.
-It is important that you feel confident that you receive detailed answers to your questions.
+Occasionally, the people responsible for the clinical trial need to conduct additional investigations to determine whether you meet the criteria for participating.
+You can ask those responsible for the clinical trial if you have any questions.
+It is important that you feel confident you will receive thorough answers.

 Clinical trials – Terms and participant rights